British Ambassador to Russia

-Information about Notarial services available at the British Embassy at Moscow and British Consulate General at St Petersburg.
+Information about Notarial services available at the British Embassy at Moscow.

 A list of English speaking lawyers and translators/interpreters who may be able to help you with legal advice, notarial service and translation service.
 Please note that inclusion in this list does not constitute official endorsement by the British Embassy or the UK government.

 Information for British nationals living in Russia who need information about services that are not provided by our consulates, but that you may find useful in specific circumstances.

 Details of Consular Fees.
 Fees for consular services are paid at the Embassy/Consulate by Visa/MasterCard in GBP (British Pounds) on the day of the application.
 If you plan to pay for consular services with a third party card the cardholder must complete and sign credit card Authorization form and enclose a copy of his/her passport (information page with signature).

 Information for British nationals who are considering entering into surrogacy arrangements in foreign countries.
 More information related to the process is available at Legal rights when using surrogates and donors and Get a passport for your child born through assisted reproduction or surrogacy.